 Now that’s a very long path name and easy to make a typo with.
 Two things I learnt here that might save you frustration:

-get-weather-data.pyscript will only run if the path to the directory where it is saved contains no spaces.
+get-weather-data.pyscript only runs if the path to the directory where it is saved does not contain spaces.
 For example, if you’ve got a directory called

 - To save typing the full path, you can copy it by right-clicking on the directory name in Finder and choosing Copy.
 This copies the file path and you can paste it directly into your Terminal window.
 (Thanks Max Woolf for showing me this shortcut.)

 So, you should now see your Terminal window showing something like this:

 Now back to Yau’s instruction to run the code.
 Exposing my own numptiness and taking the instructions literally, I kept typing in that first dollar sign: